MicrosoftDocs/cpp-docs/docs/atl/reference/csid-class.md

 This method attempts to find a name for the specified `SID` (security identifier).
 For full details, see [LookupAccountSid](/windows/desktop/api/winbase/nf-winbase-lookupaccountsida).

 If no account name for the `SID` can be found, `Domain` returns the domain as an empty string.
 This can occur if a network timeout prevents this method from finding the name.
-It also occurs for security identifiers with no corresponding account name, such as a logon `SID` that identifies a logon session.
+It also occurs for security identifiers with no corresponding account name, such as an `SID` that identifies a sign-in session.

 ##  <a name="equalprefix"></a>  CSid::EqualPrefix